 Passing through seaside towns, where surfers and horses stride grand beaches, you'll head north to one of the world's most spectacular sights, the Cliffs of Moher.
 Looming over 700 feet above the smashing force of the Atlantic Ocean, these sheer and majestic cliffs are simply not to be missed!

-Highlights: Birr Castle Gardens, 19th Century Telescope, Ireland’s Oldest Whiskey Distillery, Vibrant Dublin City
+Highlights: Privately Chartered Cruise on the River Shannon, Kinnitty Castle, Ireland’s Oldest Whiskey Distillery, Vibrant Dublin City

 You’ll then head back to Dublin and your last night in the Emerald Isle.
 Enjoy a meal in one of the many fine restaurants, savor the final hours of your Go South tour, and cherish a lifetime of incredible memories!

 Slan Beo!
 Irish for "Goodbye, live life!"